ARUNGS866/Knowledge_Base/AWS/Readme.md

-This is Praveen repo, please clone this repo by usimng this command
+This is arun repo, please clone this repo by usimng this command

 git clone <url>